The Real Value of Acceleration

 Because we encourage post-seed companies to participate in our accelerator, we often get asked how our highly structured program could work with companies that have wildly different needs relating to their traction and stage.
 While our process is highly structured, this approach was created to provide value to work for startups at different stages of growth.
 No cohort of startups is ever in the same exact place.

 We meet the teams where they are.
-If that means that their design sprints are focused heavily on sales meetings and marketing materials, so be it.
+If that means that their design sprints are focused heavily on recruiting new hires, sales meetings and marketing materials, so be it.
 If they haven’t nailed their customer needs yet, they don’t spend all day working on their product.
 If they realize their current idea isn’t good enough and they need to kill it and start over, they’re encouraged to do so.
 The bottom line is that they are forced to always be addressing their key risks and key success factors, because a start-up shouldn’t focus on anything else.
 What matters is equipping them with a toolkit that allows them to assess their progress, and take the right set of next steps while maintaining an eye toward long-term goals.

 It’s about speed, not stage.